Desert Center, California: Desert Center today

 Today, the town barely survives.
 The United States Post Office is the only remaining business.
 The nearest gasoline and fast food are at Chiriaco Summit, over 19 miles away.
-Desert Center is home to agricultural farms, two mobile home parks frequented by "snowbirds", and the Lake Tamarisk community, which includes a golf course and that was founded by the Kaiser Steel Corporation for mine management.
+Desert Center is home to agricultural farms, two mobile home parks frequented by "snowbirds", and the Lake Tamarisk community, which includes a golf course that was founded by the Kaiser Steel Corporation for mine management.

 Desert Center Airport (FAA LID: L64) has a 4200 ft runway, but last operated as a public airport in 1992.
-It is now privately owned and since 2010 has been the site of the Chuckwalla Valley Raceway, a professional-grade track that can be rented by clubs and individuals.
+It is now privately owned and since 2010 has been the site of the Chuckwalla Valley Raceway, a professional-grade motorsports track that can be rented by clubs and individuals.

 The 1980s saw a surge of growth in Desert Center as jojoba gained popularity.
 The brackish water, sandy soil, and dry weather make the area ideal for cultivation of this hardy desert plant whose oil is used chiefly in cosmetic products.

 In the early 1990s, Stanley Ragsdale commissioned the planting of several hundred palm trees in strange patterns on the town's frontage with Interstate 10.
 When asked why, he said he always wanted a "tree-ring circus".
 Since his death in 1999, the trees have been left unattended and many have died.